Misogyny in sports: Women in Coaching

-Sexual harassment in the sports workplace
+Sexual harassment

 According to the National Institute for Occupational Safety and Health (NIOSH), "working women face higher risks than men from job-related stress, and one of the most noxious stressors sexual harassment."
 The International Olympic Committee Consensus Statement defines sexual harassment as "any unwanted and unwelcome conduct of a sexual nature, whether verbal, non-verbal or physical."
 This form of harassment is a common fear among female athletes.
 Sexual harassment takes place within all different sport groups and may be perpetrated by a number of different people within the sports world.
 "The perpetrators of sexual harassment include trainers/coaches, spectators, teammates, sports managers, masseurs, and male peer athletes."
-(The forbidden acts) A study conducted by Sandra L. Kirby and Lorraine Greaves on 1200 female, Canadian national team athletes concluded that the majority of reported acts of sexual harassment involved coaches.
+A study conducted by Sandra L. Kirby and Lorraine Greaves on 1200 female, Canadian national team athletes concluded that the majority of reported acts of sexual harassment involved coaches.
 However, other figures including "medical doctors or personnel, physiotherapists, strangers, national team committee members, or site managers" were also involved in reported accounts of sexual harassment, just on a lower scale.
 The same study also concluded that "while some athletes related personal accounts of harassment and abuse, many reported the ongoing nature of these activities.
 They happened in a number of places (on team trips, during training or in private locations like the home or vehicle of a coach or older athlete) rather than restricted to a single and predictable site."
 The ongoing occurrences of sexual harassment may happen over a short or long period of time and almost always happen in private.
+In 1972, Title IX was passed and required female athletes equal opportunities in college.
+This turned many previously volunteer women's sports coaching jobs into paid coaching positions which made them more attractive.
+The number of men in coaching positions in women's college sports increased from less than 10 percent to more than 50 percent after 1972.
+This added to the unequal power dynamic between coaches and female players that could lead to sexual harassment.